The Real Cost of LLC Start-Up

 5. Perform a Google Search

-Once you've confirmed that your chosen name is available and compliant, you can submit a name reservation form with your state.
-The reservation fee is typically small but varies depending on where you're forming your LLC.
+After verifying that the name of your choice is not used by anyone or it is not offensive to anyone, you can fill out a name reservation form with your state.
+The reservation fee is normally small but again depending on where you are forming your LLC.

 • Your LLC's legal name